Earth's most colorful mineral and gem material.

 |Chemical Classification||Boron silicate|

-|Color||Usually black.
-Blue, green, yellow, pink, red, orange, purple, brown, and colorless.
-Single crystals are often zoned.|
+|Color||Black is the most common color.
+Also occurs in blue, green, yellow, pink, red, orange, purple, brown, and colorless.
+Single crystals are often color-zoned.|

 |Streak||White when softer than the streak plate.
 Colorless when harder than the streak plate.|